tractatus1889/research/README.md

   smarter way to do this, it requires a lot of API calls which is both expensive and slow.
 Perhaps we should take embeddings of chunks of text and find relevant text using embeddings.
+- WikipediaResearcher currently only looks at paragraphs in the wikipedia page.
+  We should also look at tables.
+I am not really sure how well LLMs perform on tabular data.
+It would be interesting to investigate.
+- Include section titles in the wikipedia data.
+- Include the "key facts" box in the wikipedia data.